 You may need to raise a subject higher to create this angle.
 But shooting in tall buildings out in the city are simple ways to practise your low angles too.

 High angles require the camera to be raised above the subject you’re shooting.
 Landscape photographers know all about high angles and the bigger views it gives them.

 It makes an audience feel more powerful, as we look over a wider field of view.
 We’re put in the position of someone up high looking down on the world and this is great for uplifting images.

 You can take this creative angle even further with technology.
 If you’ve got a drone camera then you can get right above a landscape and shoot at 90 degrees to the world below – delivering views that are rarely seen.

-POVs, as they are sometimes called, are the most creative angles for engaging with subjects that are smaller than you.
+POVs as they are sometimes called are the most engaging way to shoot subjects that are smaller than you.
 Remember we talked about ‘the parent angle’ before?
 Well this is the solution to that problem.

 Make sure your back and knees are in good condition as it requires a little bit of movement to get into the right position.
 You may need to crouch, lie down, slouch or twist your body so that the camera is on the same level as the main feature of your subject.
 Basically, get to eye level if it’s a portrait of a dog or a baby on the floor for example.

 This POV angle is more engaging for an audience and interesting – especially if it’s small creature we don’t generally see at eye level.

 A very underused type of creative angle in photography.
 Dutch tilts are really fun, providing you use it at the right time.
 These kind of tilts need to look deliberate and stylised for your subject.
 A minor 5 degree tilt may just look like a wonky horizon but a clear 30 degree tilt is unmistakeable intentional.